Christopher Dean

-Christopher Colin Dean, OBE (born 27 July 1958) is a British ice dancer who won a gold medal at the 1984 Winter Olympics with his skating partner Jayne Torvill.
-They also won a bronze medal at the 1994 Winter Olympics.
+Christopher Colin Dean, OBE (born 27 July 1958) is a British ice dancer considered, with his skating partner, Jayne Torvill, amongst the greatest ice dancers of all time.
+The pair won a gold medal at the 1984 Winter Olympics and a bronze medal at the 1994 Winter Olympics.
+They were also four-time world and European champions and seven-time British champions.

 Early life

 Dean grew up in Calverton, Nottinghamshire.
 When he was six, his mother left and his father remarried.
 Dean never talked about this with his father or stepmother, both of whom have died.
 He has regained contact with his mother.

-From 1974 to 1980, he was a police constable with Nottinghamshire Police.
+From 1977 to 1980, he was a police constable with Nottinghamshire Police.

 Skating career

 Dean began to skate at the age of 10 after he received a pair of skates as a Christmas present.
 His parents were keen ballroom dancers.
 At school he was captain of the football team and he saw ice skating as a sport that was athletic and graceful.
 Dean's first ice partner was Sandra Elson.
 They began skating together when he was 14 and competed as ice dancers for a few years under their instructor Len Sayward.
 However, despite becoming British Junior Dance champions, the team parted, as Dean and Elson did not get along well.
-Dean then agreed to try out Jayne Torvill, another skater at the Nottingham rink.
+Dean then agreed to practise with Jayne Torvill, another skater at the Nottingham rink.
 The pair were first coached by Janet Sawbridge but in 1978 Betty Callaway became their coach.

 Dean left school at age 16 and joined the Nottingham Police Force in 1974.
 It was challenging for him to undergo police cadet training, as his schedule often clashed with his skating training sessions.
 Thus Torvill and Dean had to practise during his off-hours.
 These difficult times brought them closer and gave them a sense of discipline that was to prove vital throughout their career.

 By 1980, Torvill and Dean had progressed to not only become British National Dance Champions but were in medal contention in international competitions as well.
 It was then that Dean made the decision that he could no longer balance his skating and police careers so he resigned from the police force.
-Torvill left her job soon after, this was made possible with a Nottingham City Council grant of £42,000.
+Torvill left her job soon after; this was made possible with a Nottingham City Council grant of £42,000.

 Dean also served as the chief choreographer for the Torvill and Dean team.